dhanoosu/TkTerm/README.md

 ```

 ## Integration with other Tkinter application
-The Terminal is implemented a `Frame` widget and can be easily be integrated to other Tkinter application by
+The Terminal is implemented as a `Frame` widget and can be easily be integrated to other Tkinter application by

 ```python
 import tkinter as tk